 Notice of General Meetings

 53. Every General Meeting shall be convened by notice given by the Secretary to each Member of the Club specifying the date, time and venue of such meeting.
-The signature to any such notice may be written, stamped, impressed, typed or printed.
+The signature to any such notice may be written, stamped, impressed, typed, printed or by Electronic Data Transfer.

 54. At least seven (7) days prior notice shall be given in respect of each such meeting.
 Provided that with the sanction of a General Meeting one notice containing the particulars required by Rule 53 in respect of each General Meeting to be held during the Financial Year may be sent within the time aforesaid to the Members in the month of February each year or at such other time of the Financial Year in respect of the future General Meetings in that year as a General Meeting may direct.
 Provided further that a copy of a Notice of Motion received in writing from a Member shall be sent by the Secretary to each Member within the time aforesaid of the General Meeting at which the same is to be dealt with.